csgn/clickstream/collector/README.md

 # collector

 >Collector is an http server.
->Receiving event data and producing to predetermined kafka topics.
+>Receives event data, validates it, and sends it to predetermined Kafka topics.

 ## Flow
 ![flow](./docs/flow.png)